ChrisKurz/NCS-Tutorial/NCS/NCSv3.2.0/TOOL_LicenseReport/README.md

 5) And now you can run the _Software Bill of Materials_ tool by entering following command:

+       west ncs-sbom -d build

+   > __Note:__ Generting the SBOM will take some time.
+Please wait until the prompt is shown again in the terminal window.

+   The following screen shot shows the terminal window in case of a successful run.

    ![image](images/sbom_sbom.jpg)

 ### License Report